lytinahome/NOTE-paper-collection/Time Series Similarity/Paper Summary.md

 # Searching and Mining Trillions of Time Series Subsequence under Dynamic Time Warping

-### The problems it want to solve and the conclusion.
+### The problem it wants to solve and the conclusion.
 - Solved the problem of **Search on sequential data**: Find the closest subsequence to the target in a massive data file (up to trillion), the distance can be defined by DTW (Dynamic Time Warping) or ED (Euclidean Distance).
 - The paper proposed **UCR-DTW** method to solve the problem above.
 And...
   - It is a fast exact search method (not approximate search).